audreyfulab/HGRN_repo_fork/README.md

 #output save settings
 args.sp = 'C:/Users/Bruin/OneDrive/Documents/GitHub/HGRN_repo/Reports/Report_12_11_2024/Output/testing/'
+args.use_gpu = True
 args.save_results = True
 args.make_directories = True #this will automatically create the directories at args.sp and sim_args.savepath
-args.set_seed = 555 #sets a seed for training the model args.load_from_existing = False #this will ensure a new graph is simulated args.dataset = 'generated' #sets the dataset to be simulated according arguments passed in sim_args
+args.set_seed = 555 #sets a seed for training the model args.load_from_existing = False #this will ensure a new graph is simulated.
+When set to True, data retreiver looks for graph elements at directory sim_args.savepath args.dataset = 'generated' #sets the dataset to be simulated according arguments passed in sim_args

 #model set up